ethereum-optimism/monitorism/op-monitorism/faultproof_withdrawals/runbooks/RUNBOOK.md

 and
 1. Dispute Game status is IN_PROGRESS

+#### Triage Phase

+The alert (⚠️ private alert details) includes the transaction hash that triggered the event.
+The first step after receiving the alert is to verify whether the attack is real or if it resulted from a monitoring system error or a node issue.

+To confirm the attack, begin by reviewing the event details and ensuring the conditions for the attack are met.

+You can use the automated `op-monitorism/faultproof_withdrawals/runbooks/automated/triage_potential_attack_event.ipynb` runbook for this process.

 ### faultproof-suspicious-withdrawal-forgery-detected

 | **Network** | **Severity Level** | **Impact**                      | **Reaction**                                             | **Actions**                                                                                                                                       |